bethesque/facebook-google-calendar-sync/README.md

 For more information on the above process see https://developers.google.com/google-apps/calendar/firstapp#register and the Ruby tab on https://developers.google.com/google-apps/calendar/instantiate

+## Usage

+You can find your Facebook iCal URL by going to your Events page, and clicking the cog icon and selecting Export.
+Copy the URL from the "upcoming events" link, and change the "webcal://" prefix to "http://".

+To run:

+    $ bundle exec facebook-google-calendar-sync -f "http://www.facebook.com/ical/u.php?uid=12345&key=67890"

-Your Google API file should be found at ~/.google-api.yaml.
-If you want to move it to another location, you can specify the location using the command line option "-c"
+If your Google API YAML file isn't stored at ~/.google-api.yaml, you can specify the location using the command line option "-c"

 By default, your events will be synchronised to a calendar called "My Facebook Events".
 If this does not exist, it will be created using the timezone of your primary calendar.
 You can specify the name of the calendar (which may be a pre-existing one) using the command line option "-n"

-To run:

-    $ bundle exec facebook-google-calendar-sync -f "http://www.facebook.com/ical/u.php?uid=12345&key=67890"

 ## Known issues